 Ganey is married with two kids and when I asked her about it she remarked about how hard it is to keep up with.
 She talked about how it’s not like a constant battle of kids everywhere but a battle between feeling like you’re doing enough in each place.
 However, she confided that the key is a strong foundation which she has founded in her parents and husband.
 When it comes to her family, she says, “I really try to take those moments as sparing as they come,” this includes taking her kids to school or to events over the summer, etc. Ganey puts an emphasis on those little moments and how important they are, and when you’re in those moments put everything you can into them.
-When I asked,“so, the reward is greater then the task?” she said, “yes.”
+When I asked, “so, the reward is greater than the task?” she said, “yes.”

 Ganey mentioned finding a mentor in her high school theater director.
 She apparently still calls him over the phone and she used to go to his house for dinner every so often.
 He became a close family friend and has helped her even past high school with her career in theater.
 One piece of advice that he gave to Ganey that she has given to me is, “Nothing is ever too much, it can feel too much but nothing’s ever really too much.
-There’s either, A, always people around that you can either talk to or help decomprese or there’s always the option to relax.”
+There’s either, A, always people around that you can either talk to or help decompress or there’s always the option to relax.”
 I was always wound up and in my own head in high school and apparently Ganey was as well.
 This piece of advice is golden because it reminds people like us to put everything into something small that stepping back is an option.
 However, the one thing Ganey said that her theater director really instilled in her was to take risks.
-Ganey to this day is a avide risk taker and she encourages others to do the same.
+Ganey to this day is an avid risk taker and she encourages others to do the same.
 Especially in the teaching and theater business, taking risks is all you can really do to hope to make an impact.
 Whether it’s going in for an audition or helping a student through a hard day, taking risks is a part of her life.

 All and all, Ganey is a teacher who believes in helping kids find their passions.
 Through hard work, dedication, and help from those around her, she has been able to make an impact on so many kids that have walked through her door.
 I look forward to seeing all the new artists and artistic leaders that were able to say, “yeah, I worked with Ganey in high school.”